 The real key to riding one handed is to take a breath and engage your core when you lift your hand from the handlebar, which will stabilize your body and take some of the weight from the bars.
 While stopped, practice exhaling sharply and making a sharp “tsst” sound with tongue against your closed teeth.
 You will feel your core engage.
 It sounds a little silly, but will help you understand the feeling of engaging your core, which will start to come naturally.
 Start with small lifts and work your way getting your hand further and further from the bar until you can ride with your hand straight out.
 This skill also comes in handy when you need to look over your shoulder to check for cars that may be coming from behind.

 HEAD OUT ON THE ROAD!

 With a little patience and practice, you’ll soon have the skills back to feel safe and confident on your bike, ready to conquer a summer of fun.
 A closed street event like Sunday Parkways or the family ride course on a supported ride is great ways to get back on the bike in a comfortable setting.
-See the ORbike calendar for a list of season-wide events.

 And of course, if you need a little extra help, I’m always available!

 Tori Bortman is ORbike’s resident bike mechanic.
 She is also an educator, consultant and the owner of Gracie’s Wrench.
 Tori’s new book, The Big Book of Cycling for Beginners, was recently published by Bicycling Magazine.

 Are you ready to take the plunge reclaim your confidence?
 Check out Tori’s workshops and classes and sign up today.